ODEP - Office of Disability Employment Policy

 The Business Case for Employing People with Disabilities, which includes Frequently Asked Questions on disability employment, is one of many resources available from the U.S. Department of Labor's Office of Disability Employment Policy (ODEP) to help America's businesses implement policies and programs that foster more inclusive workplaces.

 Special Note: July 26, 2009 marks the 19th anniversary of the signing of the Americans with Disabilities Act (ADA).
-For information, resources, and technical assistance on the ADA contact: your regional Disability and Business Technical Assistance Center (DBTAC) at www.adata.org; visit the Job Accommodation Network and the Employer Assistance and Resource Network (EARN).
+For information, resources, and technical assistance on the ADA contact: your regional Disability and Business Technical Assistance Center (DBTAC) at www.adata.org; visit the Job Accommodation Network and the Employer Assistance and Resource Network on Disability Inclusion (EARN).

 For additional news and resources, sign up for ODEP's e-mail updates.